Forgotten Hard Rock Albums: Dokken', "Erase the Slate"

 '80s rockers Dokken seemed to be on the verge of a legitimate comeback when they returned from a seven year hiatus in 1995 and released the reunion album Dysfunctional.
-In spite of it being released in the midst of the grunge rock revolution, Dysfunctional reportedly managed to move nearly a quarter-million copies worldwide, which was an impressive feat for a so-called "hair band."
+In spite of being released in the midst of the grunge rock revolution, Dysfunctional reportedly managed to move nearly a quarter-million copies worldwide.
 Unfortunately, the band couldn't maintain that momentum.
 The long-standing animosity between vocalist Don Dokken and guitarist George Lynch began rearing its ugly head again during the sessions for Shadowlife, the disastrous follow-up that saw the band trying to adapt to the changing musical tides rather than maintaining their core sound.
-Shadowlife was dead on arrival as soon as it hit record stores, and soon Lynch was out of the band again, leaving Dokken without a guitarist.
-Without missing a beat, Dokken hired new guitarist Reb Beach, fresh off of stints with Winger and Alice Cooper, and in 1999 they released Erase The Slate, a return-to-form disc that brought back their traditional, '80s style melodic hard rock sound and washed away the bitter taste of the Shadowlife debacle.
+Shadowlife was dead on arrival as soon as it hit record stores, and Lynch was out of the band, leaving Dokken without a guitarist.
+Without missing a beat, guitarist Reb Beach, fresh off of stints with Winger and Alice Cooper, was hired to replace Lynch, and in 1999 they released Erase The Slate -- a return-to-form disc that brought back their traditional, '80s style melodic hard rock sound and washed away the bitter taste of the Shadowlife debacle.

 "Erase the Slate"

 Many listeners (this writer included) had doubts that Dokken would still sound like "Dokken" without George Lynch's distinctive guitar playing.
 I was never a big Winger fan so I was mostly unfamiliar with Reb Beach when I first heard this album in 1999.
 Thankfully, my fears evaporated as soon as the high-speed, slippery riffing of Erase The Slate's title track blasted out of my speakers.
 Beach's flashy playing fit Dokken's sound like a glove.